-Scope-of-practice describes procedures, actions and processes healthcare practitioners, such as advanced practice registered nurses (APRNs) and pharmacists are permitted to deliver in keeping with the terms of their professional licensure.
+Scope-of-practice describes procedures, actions, and processes healthcare practitioners, such as advanced practice registered nurses (APRNs) and pharmacists are permitted to deliver in keeping with the terms of their professional licensure.

-Ohio, Kansas, and other state legislatures were reviewing proposals to remove requirements that doctors sign off on prescriptions before APRNs prescribe them to patients when sessions were suspended, while Florida lawmakers passed several bills providing greater flexibility to APRNs and pharmacists to “test-and-treat” a wide range of ailments in an effort to lower costs and expand access to basic medical services.
+Ohio, Kansas, and other state legislatures were reviewing proposals to remove requirements that doctors sign off on prescriptions before APRNs prescribe them to patients when sessions were suspended, while Florida lawmakers passed several bills providing greater flexibility to APRNs and pharmacists to “test-and-treat” a wide range of ailments to lower costs and expand access to basic medical services.

-While most states have either expanded the range of services that can be delivered remotely, or were debating doing so, any discussion on the merits and pitfalls of “telehealth” was, essentially, preempted by federal and state policymakers who loosened regulatory barriers during the COVID-19 emergency.
+While most states have either expanded the range of services that can be delivered remotely or were debating doing so, any discussion on the merits and pitfalls of “telehealth” was, essentially, preempted by federal and state policymakers who loosened regulatory barriers during the COVID-19 emergency.
 Those included services delivered across state lines.
 State lawmakers will likely be looking at ways to codify those expansions or extend them further in 2021.

 At least 12 governors named rising drug costs as top priorities during their state-of-the-state addresses before the COVID-19 emergency swept most initiatives from the table.